170 Pounds of Fighting Fury

 His striking style and natural reach give him a physical advantage that's backed by a technical stand-up game that has helped him fight his way to an undefeated professional MMA record.

-#8 Welterweight - Sean Brady
+#8 Welterweight - Gilbert Burns

 #9 Welterweight - Stephen Thompson

 Throughout his career, Wonderboy Thompson has been a remarkable ambassador for the sport, embodying the spirit and discipline of a true martial artist.
+Wonderboy's has a current professional MMA record of 17 wins and 7 losses.

 #10 Welterweight - Geoff Neal